HassanEmad2006/Self-Balancing-Robot-Control-System/README.md

 A two-wheeled self-balancing robot designed and implemented as part of **NANENG 212 – Applied Digital Control** at **Zewail City of Science and Technology**.

-The project combines **control theory, system modeling, sensor fusion, embedded systems, and real-time feedback control** to stabilize an inherently unstable inverted pendulum system.
+This project combines **control theory, dynamic system modeling, sensor fusion, embedded systems, and real-time feedback control** to stabilize an inherently unstable inverted pendulum system.
+The robot continuously measures its orientation and applies corrective motor actions through a PID controller to maintain an upright position.

 ---